ckan/ckan/doc/sysadmin-guide.rst

 .. note::

-    At present, it is not possible to purge Organizations or groups using the web UI.
+    At present, it is not possible to purge organizations or groups using the web UI.
 This can only be done with access to the server, by directly deleting them from CKAN's database.